-Sometimes when I’m our for a run, I get thoughts flowing through my head, and before I’m done with my journey, I have an entire presentation and blog entry written in my head.
+Sometimes when I’m out for a run I get interesting thoughts flowing through my head, and before I’m done with my journey, I have an entire presentation and blog entry written in my head.
 Today was one of those days.
 We went for a run around the river road in Saint Paul and Minneapolis, from Ford Parkway up to Marshall/Lake street.
-While we were out I came across some leftover signs that are protesting the new development that is going in to the old Ford Motor Plant area.
+While we were out I came across some leftover signs that are protesting the new development that is going in to the old Ford Motor Plant area of Highland Park.

 There are a few people in the neighborhood who are opposed to the development.
 They feel it’s too dense, and will bring in the wrong kind of people, destroying the feel of the Highland Park neighborhood.
 They believe that it will increase traffic and lower property values, and that the neighborhood should take a slower, market-based approach.
 The plans that the city put forward would increase density, with a large scale development approach involving multi-unit buildings, as opposed to single family homes.

-At the same time, I often hear from residents of Saint Paul that they feel their streets are not well maintained, or plowed properly, in the winter.
-They complain about lack of funds for parks and developments of new bike trails.
+At the same time, I often hear from residents of Saint Paul who feel that their streets are not well maintained, or plowed properly in the winter.
+They complain about lack of funds for parks and the development of new bike trails.
 This got me thinking, that everyone needs a quick little primer about how life works in a city.
 At least a simplified methodology that can be the beginning of deeper discussions.

 There are three things that people often ask for in their neighborhoods.

 - Nice things (well maintained streets, infrastructure, good police/fire, and great parks)

 This is a simplified list, but in general this is what people complain about.
 Here’s the problem though.